mukeshtiwari/Semiring_graph_algorithm/README.md

   fun (x : coq_Node) -> fun (y : coq_Node) -> List.assoc y (List.assoc x listmat)
 ```

-Another solution suggested by Xavier Leroy on Coq mailing and the fastest one amongst all three if the matrix is big
+Another solution, suggested by Xavier Leroy, is to use array of arrays
+to encode the matrix (see the code below) than list of lists.
+It is the fastest one amongst
-because memory access is O(1).
-Also, if your matrix is big then read it from a file then hard-coding it
+all three because the memory access is O(1).
+Also, if your matrix is big then read it from a file
-OCaml file.
+than hard-coding it OCaml file.

 ```
 let rank (n : coq_Node) : int =